 Jewish worship, the Eastern Orthodox Church and worship, and the Roman Catholic Church'.
 A well-done site and a pleasure to browse.

-At this renowned ecumenical centre's web site you can access daily Bible texts.
+At the web site of this renowned ecumenical centre you can access daily Bible texts.

 The Thanksgiving of